 Application Process & FAQ

-All successful grantees are required to submit their Field Trip Grant Completion Form by the end of June 2024, to be considered for future grants.
+All successful grantees are required to submit their Field Trip Grant Completion Form to be considered for future grants.
+Please note the earlier you submit receipts and the completion form, the earlier you will receive the reimbursement.

-Please note, based on limited funding, priority applicants will be VSB public schools, homeschoolers and those whose field trips take place either at Vancouver-specific sites or on topics that relate directly to Vancouver history and heritage places.
+Please note, based on limited funding, priority applicants will be VSB public schools, Vancouver-based homeschoolers and those whose field trips take place either at Vancouver-specific sites or on topics that relate directly to Vancouver history and heritage places.

-All successful grantees are required to submit their Field Trip Grant Completion Form by the end of June 2024, including photos or a document from the field trip/grant activity.
+All successful grantees are required to submit their Field Trip Grant Completion Form by the end of June 2025, including photos or a document from the field trip/grant activity.
+Paid receipts must be provided to receive the grant.
+If your field trip costs less than the $250 grant, other options may be suggested by VHF on how to use the remaining funds.

 Change of plans?
 Funds remaining after a field trip is complete?
 Contact Community Engagement Manager, Jessica Quan.